-Alan Joscelyn, Deputy Attorney General
+Alan Joscelyn, Chief Deputy Attorney General

 Alan is a fourth-generation Montanan.
 He grew up in Choteau, Helena and Missoula, graduated from Hellgate High School in 1968, and then spent seven straight years at the University of Montana earning degrees in radio-television and in law.
 He served as counsel to the former Montana Department of State Lands for two years, then hung out a shingle.
 After five years of solo practice, he joined the Gough, Shanahan, Johnson & Waterman law firm in Helena where he was a partner for more than 30 years, emphasizing natural resources and environmental law.

-Jon Bennion, Deputy Attorney General and Legislative Liaison
+Jon Bennion, Deputy Attorney General

-Jon is a native of Billings, MT.
+Jon is a native of Billings, Montana.
 He earned his undergraduate degree in political science in 2000 and a law degree in 2005 from the University of Montana in Missoula.
 In 2004, he authored Big Sky Politics, a book about the history of campaigns and elections in modern Montana.
 After law school, he clerked for a state district court judge in Billings.
 In 2006, Jon joined the Montana Chamber of Commerce staff as Government Relations Director, where he has also served as a staff attorney.
 In 2009, he was appointed to serve on the Montana Districting and Apportionment Commission.